pixeli99/W-CODA2024-Track2/README.md

 ### Run mIoU/mAP Test

-To perform the mIoU test with 8 GPUs, use the test_miou.sh script.
+To perform the mIoU test with 8 GPUs, use the `test_miou.sh` script.
 This script will:

-1. Check and remove the existing symbolic link ./data/nuscenes/samples if it exists.
+1. Check and remove the existing symbolic link `./data/nuscenes/samples` if it exists.
-2. Create a new symbolic link ./data/nuscenes/samples pointing to the target folder (e.g., “/W-CODA2024-Track2/gen_samples_0”).
+2. Create a new symbolic link `./data/nuscenes/samples` pointing to the target folder (e.g., `/W-CODA2024-Track2/gen_samples_0`).
-3. Run the ./tools/dist_test.sh script to perform the mIoU test on the BEVFormer model using the specified configuration file and checkpoint.
+3. Run the `./tools/dist_test.sh` script to perform the mIoU test on the BEVFormer model using the specified configuration file and checkpoint.

 The script is designed to loop through a list of target folders (e.g., “gen_samples_0”, “gen_samples_1”, “gen_samples_2”, “gen_samples_3”), performing the mIoU test on each folder.